Vortex $\gamma$ photon generation via spin-to-orbital angular momentum transfer in nonlinear Compton scattering: Numerical Results

-To analyze the OAM property of the $\gamma$ photon beam over the whole energy range, we introduce the ratios of polarized vortex photons with OAM in the overall incoherent beam as: $\mathcal{P}(\Lambda^\prime, \omega^\prime,l^\prime_n)=\frac{W(\Lambda^\prime, \omega^\prime,l^\prime_n)}{\sum_{n} {W(\Lambda^\prime, \omega^\prime,l^\prime_n)}}$.
-Corresponding numerical results are given in Fig.~\ref{fig_oam-ratio} for laser intensities $\xi=1$ and $\xi=5$ ($I\approx 5\times 10^{19}$ W/cm$^{2}$) and other parameters are the same as those in Fig. 2.
-At low energy regimes blow the Compton edge, the first harmonic dominates the radiation, thus the corresponding $\gamma$ photons carry nonzero OAM only for $\Lambda^\prime=-1$ due to the relation $l^\prime_1=1-\Lambda^\prime$.
-As the energy increases, the appearance of the peak in each harmonic indicates the dominance of the corresponding OAM mode [see Figs.~\ref{fig_oam-ratio} (a) and (b)].
+To analyze the property of the vortex $\gamma$ photon beam over the whole energy range, we introduce OAM ratios of polarized vortex photons in the beam as $\mathcal{P}(\Lambda^\prime,\omega^\prime,l^\prime_n)=\frac{W(\Lambda^\prime,\omega^\prime,l^\prime_n)}{\sum_{n} {W(\Lambda^\prime, \omega^\prime,l^\prime_n)}}$.
+Corresponding numerical results are given in Fig.~\ref{fig_oam-ratio} for laser intensities $\xi=1$ and $\xi=5$ ($I\approx 5\times10^{19}$ W/cm$^{2}$), and other parameters are the same as those in Fig.~\ref{fig_coherent}.
+At low energy regimes below the Compton edge, the first harmonic dominates the radiation; thus, the corresponding $\gamma$ photons carry nonzero OAM only for $\Lambda^\prime=-1$ due to the relation $l^\prime_1=1-\Lambda^\prime$.
+As the energy increases, the appearance of the peak in each harmonic indicates the dominance of the corresponding OAM mode [see Figs.~\ref{fig_oam-ratio} (a) and ~\ref{fig_oam-ratio} (b)].
 However, when the laser intensity increases, the feature is only weakly preserved for $\Lambda^\prime=+1$ [see Fig.~\ref{fig_oam-ratio} (c)].
-We introduce the average intrinsic OAM at certain energy and polarization defined as $\bar{l}^\prime(\Lambda^\prime,\omega^\prime)=\sum_{n} \mathcal{P}(\Lambda^\prime, \omega^\prime,l^\prime_n)\,l^\prime_n$.
-We find that the average OAM carried by $\gamma$ photons gradually increases as the energy becomes large since more harmonics contribute, while the lower harmonics are also present due to the ponderomotive broadening caused by the finite temporal shape.
-Our results indicate that the $\gamma$ photons radiated in a CP laser possess intrinsic OAM inherited from SAM of absorbed laser photons.
+The average OAM $\bar{l}^\prime(\Lambda^\prime,\omega^\prime)=\sum_{n} \mathcal{P}(\Lambda^\prime,\omega^\prime,l^\prime_n)\,l^\prime_n$ carried by the $\gamma$ photon gradually increases with energy, since more harmonics contribute, while the lower harmonics is also present due to the ponderomotive broadening caused by the finite laser pulse.
+Our results indicate that the $\gamma$ photons radiated in a CP laser could possess intrinsic OAM inherited from SAM of absorbed laser photons.
 This is missing in previous studies \cite{liu2016generation,Chen:2018tkb,gong2018brilliant,liu2020vortex,wang2020generation,hu2021attosecond,zhang2021efficient,bake2022bright}, in which SAM and OAM of the laser photons transfer wholly to the mechanical OAM of the final $\gamma$ photon and electron.
 Such differences in understanding the angular momentum transfer relation in NCS need to be resolved, especially when the single photon emission is dominated as is assumed in this study.
-Those are most likely relevant for the intermediate regime ($0.1 \lesssim \xi \lesssim 10 $) which is currently under investigation \cite{di2019improved,blackburn2021local} and available for future experiments \cite{abramowicz2021conceptual}.
+These are most likely relevant for the intermediate regime ($0.1\lesssim\xi\lesssim10$) which is currently under investigation \cite{di2019improved,blackburn2021local} and available for future experiments \cite{abramowicz2021conceptual}.